Publishing Private Modules to the Terraform Cloud Private Registry

 Terraform Cloud displays a loading page while it imports the module versions and then takes you to the new module's details page.
 On the details page, you can view available versions, read documentation, and copy a usage example.

-To release a new version of a module, push a new release tag to its VCS repository.
+To release a new version of a module in the tag-based publishing workflow, push a new release tag to its VCS repository.
 The registry automatically imports the new version.

 Refer to Preparing a Module Repository for details about release tag requirements.

 Note: Deleting a tag from your VCS repository does not automatically remove the version from the private registry.

 You can delete individual versions of a module or the entire module.
 If deleting a module version would leave a module with no versions, Terraform Cloud removes the entire module.
 To delete a module or version: